 - Internal Plumbing Work

 The above are things you can do yourself and those that need the skills of an expert.
-Unless you have the right tools and ample knowledge about plumbing, it is necessary to hire a plumber for major projects.
+Unless you have the right tools and ample knowledge about plumbing, hiring a plumber for major projects is necessary.